Toby Fox: 2013–2015: Undertale

-Deltarune
+2018–present: Deltarune

 On October 30, 2018, Fox tweeted a request for fans of Undertale to check the game's official Twitter account in 24 hours.
-The following day, Fox released the first chapter of the followup to Undertale, named Deltarune, (an anagram of undertale) for free under the guise of a "survey".
+The following day, Fox released the first chapter of the followup to Undertale, named Deltarune for free under the guise of a "survey".
 On November 1, Fox shared more details regarding the game, including that the rest of the chapters were expected to release simultaneously, but work had not yet started, and there was no estimated timeframe for completion.

 Fox also stated that he had been working on the project since 2012, and that the idea for Undertale developed from Deltarune during production.
 On June 12, 2019, as only the first chapter of Deltarune had been playable for several months, Fox expressed on his Twitter account he had hope he would complete the rest of Deltarune, saying: "Slowly I'm writing and drawing it all out."
-He stated that he has written "about 50 songs past Chapter 1".
+He stated that he had written "about 50 songs past Chapter 1".

 On September 17, 2021, Fox released the second chapter of Deltarune for free since "the world has been really tough for everybody recently", referring to the struggles of the COVID-19 pandemic.
-He plans to release the next three chapters simultaneously with a price greater than Undertale, but without any projected release date.
+He released the next two chapters, bundled in with the first two, as a paid game on June 4, 2025; future chapters will be added to the game as free updates for owners of the paid version.
+He is currently working on Chapter 5, which is set to release in 2026.

+2017–present: Composing

+Fox has composed music for the 2017 Homestuck video game Hiveswap, Undertale artist Temmie Chang's short narrative game Escaped Chasm, and Game Freak's 2019 RPG Little Town Hero, the last of which was arranged by Pokémon composer Hitomi Sato.
+He also composed a track for Pokémon Sword and Shield, a vocal song for Itoki Hana's Pray album, and multiple tracks for Pokémon Scarlet and Violet.
+He also remixed Ed Sheeran's "Celestial" for Scarlet and Violet's expansion The Indigo Disk.

+In 2024, he partnered with Japanese game developer ZUN for the game Touhou Danmaku Kagura Phantasia Lost, which included a track that combined the Touhou song "U.N - Owen Was Her?" with the Undyne battle theme "Battle Against a True Hero" from Undertale as "U.N. - Owen Was Hero?".
+In September of the same year, he announced a new partnership for the same game on YouTube.
+The video contains a very brief preview of the song, which appears to be based on "Megalovania".